What is a reflection meeting?

 A reflection meeting is an opportunity for a group of people in a small geographic area to discuss the progress of the community-building activities that Bahá’ís and their friends have initiated, form a united vision and identify immediate steps forward.

 Reflection meetings happen in many different settings, from community centres to schools to meeting rooms in apartment buildings.
-Currently, they take place every three months in Toronto and, in order to be manageable, are broken up into east, west and central sectors.

 The planning portion can take a variety of forms.
 For example, at one reflection meeting in the downtown neighbourhood of St. James Town, one member of the community made a large, colourful calendar that was pinned to the wall.
 Near the end of the gathering, everyone, from young children to the oldest members, pasted a sticky note representing their commitment to take at least one action in the next three months.
 Different people then connected with each other, volunteering to help each other carry out their plans.

-At most reflection meetings, members of Bahá’í institutions are present to inform the consultation and ensure that each group has the support they need to carry out their plans.
+Very often, members of Bahá’í institutions are present to inform the consultation and ensure that each group has the support they need to carry out their plans.
 A spirit of camaraderie is characteristic, fostered by skits, songs and other artistic activities.